cyanching/cyanching.github.io/_pages/about.md

 2027-?

 I intend to pursue, ideally, an assistant professorship or another postdoctoral position following the completion of my first postdoctoral contract.
-I plan to continue working in the field of image processing, or more broadly, computational imaging, with applications to treating and interpreting scientific images.
-I am currently invested in the following relevant aspects: deep learning architectures for limited training data, physics-informed image reconstruction methods, and explainable methods.
+I plan to continue working in method development for scientific image and signal processing.
+I am currently focusing on point cloud and surface related geometry processing while working with explainable machine/deep learning on the side.
 I am not actively seeking industrial positions, but I would be glad to support NGOs, think tanks, startups and companies that make positive environmental and social impacts.

 Hobbies
 ------